-Now a Yale-led team of paleontologists has finally determined what this animal was, reports Phys.org.
+In April 2016, a Yale-led team of paleontologists finally determined what this animal was, reports Phys.org.
 And no, it's not what you were thinking: it's not an alien.

-It's actually a vertebrate, and its closest living relative is probably a lamprey.
+It's actually a vertebrate, according to researchers, and its closest living relative is probably a lamprey.
 With painstaking, high-tech analysis of its fossils, the Yale team was able to establish that the Tully monster had gills and a stiffened rod or notochord (basically, a rudimentary backbone) that supported its body.

 "I was first intrigued by the mystery of the Tully Monster.
 With all of the exceptional fossils, we had a very clear picture of what it looked like, but no clear picture of what it was," said Victoria McCoy, lead author of a new study.